 What will be the opening hours of National Driver Licence Service (NDLS) centres?

 The centres will be open from 9am to 5pm, Monday to Friday, and from 9am to 2pm on Saturdays.
 They will also remain open through lunchtimes.
 These opening hours are more flexible and will enable customers to visit one of the NDLS centres at a time that is convenient to them, particularly outside normal working hours.

-The part time centre in Station House Hotel In Clifden will be open every Monday from 9am to 4pm.
+The part time centre in Station House Hotel In Clifden will be closed for the duration of the Covid-19 pandemic.

-The part time centre in Broadhaven Bay Hotel in Belmullet will be open every Tuesday from 9am to 4pm
+The part time centre in Broadhaven Bay Hotel in Belmullet will be closed for the duration of the Covid-19 pandemic

 Where are the National Driver Licence Service (NDLS) centres located?